ManuelSanchezUribe/ManuelSanchezUribe.github.io/old_page/README.md

 - Pablo Cortes, Master of Engineering Sciences, UC.
 2021-.
 - Joaquin Valenzuela, Master of Engineering Sciences, UC.
 Graduated July 2023.
 - Genaro Laymuns.
 Master of Engineering Sciences, UC.
 Graduated July 2021.

-Follow this [link](Student.md) to learn more about current and past students' projects, including undergraduate research projects.
-Research opportunities for students (undergraduate and graduate) are also available.

 ## Teaching
 <a name="teaching"> </a>